Tell us about your growing up years and family.

 “When Elizabeth heard Mary’s greeting, the baby in her womb leaped and was filled with the Holy Spirit.”
 Luke 1:41.
 As a midwife, the joyful encounter of Mary and Elizabeth, both pregnant with life, encouraging each other has always inspired me.
 When I reflect back on my life, I have been a midwife assisting mothers through childbirth, a midwife assisting transformative encounters with others as a clinical psychologist and a midwife assisting in the birth of Franciscan Tanzanian Leadership.

-St. Joseph in high school and Daughters of Charity at Providence School of Nursing.
-I remember, as a very young child, feeling a call to religious life.
-In grade and high school after supper, I would ride my bike for a mile to church to go to Benediction.
-I felt God’s presence deeply, especially in church, and felt drawn to keep returning.
 After grade and high school, I asked my parents if I could enter the convent; both times they refused saying I needed to get further education in case I left.
-So, I began nursing school and began dating a very kind young man, which motivated me to find out if I was really called to religious life or marriage.
+So, I began nursing school and began dating a very like-minded and kind young man, which motivated me to find out if I was really called to religious life or marriage.
 Then I decided to join a community and expected God to either call me a little louder or I would return home.
-I chose the Medical Missionaries of Mary (MMM) because they were Irish, served in Africa in health care, wore shorter skirts and veils that revealed more hair than other nuns.
-My parents agreed to let me try it out, and later told me they expected me to return home within the year.
+I chose the Medical Missionaries of Mary (MMM) because they were Irish, served in Africa in health care, wore shorter skirts and veils that revealed more hair, than other nuns.
+Does this sound like vanity?
+My parents agreed to let me try it out, and later told me that they expected me to return home within the year.

-To make a long story short, I decided to leave MMM’s, work full time as a nurse at a psychiatric hospital to support myself, and eventually apply for a Ph.D. program at California School of Professional Psychology, which had been recommended.
+To make a long story short, I decided to leave MMM’s, work full time as a nurse at McLean Psychiatric Hospital in Massachusetts, to support myself.
+Eventually I applied for a Ph.D. program at California School of Professional Psychology, now known as Alliant International University.
 I was advised by The Vicar of Religious in San Francisco to ask the Franciscan Sisters in Redwood City to live with them.
-They welcomed me and within a few months, while Linda Gonzales was giving me a perm, she asked if I had thought of joining their congregation.
-A few days later, another sister asked me the same question which prompted me to ask God: Is this really You calling me here?
-In dialogue with the provincial and community, I began taking the necessary steps to enter and be professed as a Franciscan by taking classes at Franciscan School of Theology, learning more about the Congregation, and meeting more sisters.
+They welcomed me and within a few months, while Sister Linda Gonzales was giving me a perm, she asked if I had thought of joining their congregation.
+A few days later, another Sister asked me the same question, which prompted me to ask God: Is this really You calling me here?
+In dialogue with the provincial and community, I began taking the necessary steps to enter and be professed as a Franciscan by taking classes at Franciscan School of Theology, learning more about the Congregation, and meeting more Sisters in other areas.
 At the same time, I was studying psychology at CSPP and working full time as a nurse at a nearby psychiatric hospital.
 Eventually, I was professed as a Franciscan and later graduated with a Ph.D. in Psychology.

 In 1992, my Dad was diagnosed with cancer again with a prognosis of two years.
-He came to visit me in California and soon after, I moved back to my hometown to be closer to him.
-I had joined the MMM’s when I was 18, missed my family throughout many years, and now was back with my Dad during his time of preparing for death.
+He came to visit me in California and soon after, I moved back to my hometown, Allen Park, MI to be closer to him.
+I had joined the MMM’s when I was 18, missed my family for many, many years and now was back with my Dad during his time of preparing for death.
 I was blessed to be with my family as he took his last breath and I still miss his love, affirmation, and encouragement by writing me a letter every Sunday afternoon, no matter which country I was living in.
 I had already begun a private practice and it quickly developed into a full-time, thriving, practice.
-I was also active in various social justice groups and a board member of Pax Christi, Michigan and Freedom House for Refugees and Survivors of Torture.
-No matter how busy, I made quality time for my mother.
-During those years, my brother Patrick who for years had been advocating and assisting the homeless directly, returned to Allen Park homeless.
-As a family, we tried to help him with food and housing, but he returned to the streets.
-He often went to the parish chapel to pray until one of the priests posted a letter he had written to Patrick for anyone to read.
-When my mother heard this, she was upset and asked me to take her to the chapel to read the letter.
-To quote directly from the letter: “Offensive smells and dirty appearance are not acceptable.
-You are not permitted to go to the Holy Family chapel or the bathrooms.
-If you do, we will call the police because you are trespassing.”
-From that day, neither my mother nor Patrick ever returned to that chapel until our friend Bishop Tom Gumbleton accompanied her in her casket and my homeless brother, Patrick, with his walker.
-Tom’s celebration of mom’s Funeral Mass helped transform that space of rejection into the sacred space of reconciliation and resurrection for our family.
+I was also active in various social justice groups and a board member of Pax Christi, Michigan and Freedom House (for Refugees and Survivors of Torture).
+We went to many demonstrations against war and other issues in Detroit, Washington DC and other states.
+No matter how busy, I made quality time for my mother and when she died in 2005 I experienced the greatest time of grief in my life.

-After my mother’s death, I was called back to California, where I continued practicing psychology at Sequoia Counseling Center, Catherine Center for formerly incarcerated women, Francis Center for undocumented families, San Mateo County Jail, and served as a board member on National Alliance of Mentally Ill (NAMI) and St. Vincent de Paul Restorative Justice Advisory Board.
+After my mother’s death, I was called back to California, where I continued practicing psychology at Counseling Center, Catherine Center for formerly incarcerated women, Hope House for formerly incarcerated women, Francis Center for undocumented families, San Mateo County Jail, and served as a board member on National Alliance of Mentally Ill (NAMI), St. Vincent de Paul Restorative Justice Advisory Board and San Mateo County Mental Health and Substance Abuse Commission.
 During these years, I also returned to Tanzania 12 times to facilitate seminars on Franciscan Spirituality, Psychology and Leadership for our Sisters and the Franciscan Friar Postulants.
 Tanzania will always have a special place in my heart because I served there both as an MMM and a Franciscan.
-I hold heart-felt memories of both of my communities, trying to live the Gospel and incarnating the Visitation as a midwife in childbirth and as a midwife in helping to birth Tanzanian leadership.
+I hold heart-felt memories of both of my communities, trying to live the Gospel and incarnating the Visitation of Mary and Elizabeth, both pregnant with life, encouraging each other, has always inspired me.
 I also worked for some years with the Sisters of Mercy doing assessments and consultations until I was elected to our provincial council for four years.
-Within the last two years, four of my closest friends have died, bringing about a time of deep grieving for me: Felicia Gross, OSF, Dilsa Graff, OSF, Tom Ahearn, MM, and Kathleen Kearney, RSM.

-I thank God for the blessing of living many years with Sheral Marshall, especially throughout the Covid pandemic, while moving from the Bay Area to Arroyo Grande, and retiring from our full- time ministries.
-With the grace of God, support of our Sisters, and friends, and our ever-ready sense of humor, Sheral and I are not only surviving, we are flourishing!
+I thank God for the blessing of living many years with Sheral Marshall, especially throughout the Covid pandemic, while moving from the Bay Area to Arroyo Grande, and retiring from our full-time ministries.
+Of course, as Franciscan Sisters, we never really retire because we continue to advocate and pray for others until our last breath and then in heaven.
 All I know is that I have too many stories to tell, too many special relationships to reminisce about, and too little space to even skim the surface.